+(2) Unit Exam II 100 points

+(3) Unit Exam III 100 points

+(4) Learning Experiences 100 points

+(5) Internet Assignments 100 points

+(6) Interactive Manual 125 points

+(7) Final Examination 100 points

+(8) Whole Person Assessment 50 points

-400 points
+775 points

-- c.
-Extra work - 1) It is not a policy to provide extra or special work for students to make up or improve their grades. - 2) Evaluation is always based on the cumulative picture provided by a series of varied measures, and all students must meet the same requirements. - 3) Only under most unusual circumstances might the requirements or procedures vary. - 4) Sufficient variety is provided so that no grade stands or falls on one or two factors. - d.
-All students enrolled in a general education course must complete verification of a minimum of 12 hours of community service to the instructor of this course on or before week 14 of this semester. - 2. ePortfolio Requirements - a.
+c.
+Extra work

+- (1) It is not a policy to provide extra or special work for students to make up or improve their grades. - (2) Evaluation is always based on the cumulative picture provided by a series of varied measures, and all students must meet the same requirements. - (3) Only under most unusual circumstances might the requirements or procedures vary. - (4) Sufficient variety is provided so that no grade stands or falls on one or two factors.

+2. Whole Person Assessment Requirements

+- a.
 All students must complete verification of a minimum of 12 hours of community service to the instructor of this course on or before week 14 of this semester.
 Students with an e-portfolio account must upload this verification to their account for assessment purposes. - b.
+Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment.

+3. Other Policies and/or Procedures

+- a.
+Internet Assignments - (1) Each student will complete two (2) internet assignments by going to the internet. - (2) The internet address will be given in class before each assignment as well as the questions which need to be addressed in that assignment. - (3) Each assignment will be typed with the questions stated first before each answer. - (4) A rubric of how the assignments will be evaluated will also be given at the beginning of the semester. - (5) Each assignment will be worth 50 points.

+b.
+Interactive Manual

+- (1) The manual is designed to help the student identify those areas important to decision making in mate choice, family values, etc. - (2) The manual will be checked for completed exercises at least 5 times randomly during the semester.
+Students will lose points for each assignment not completed. - (3) The manual will be used extensively in each class period and each student will be expected to have his/her manual in each class period unless otherwise instructed.

+c.
+Honor code

-Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment. - 3.
-Other Policies and Procedures - a.
-Honor code - 1) Trust and integrity are essential to all good relationships, including educational ones.
-This is particularly fundamental in a Christian institution. - 2) Although dishonesty is ultimately self-defeating and since the University is in the position of certifying work through granting grades and academic credit, the highest standard of integrity must be insisted upon. - 3) The professor assumes that all work is entirely that of the individual student and that any variation from that or assistance used must be clearly documented and explained. - 4) Since honesty is assumed, it is relatively easy for the student who chooses to be dishonest to take advantage of this.
-However, should this principle of intellectual responsibility be violated and come to light, the student receives an "F" for the course and faces possible suspension from the University. - b.
-Incomplete - 1) The grade of "I" is given only after the student has established, before the end of the grading period, with the instructor, that his or her work is incomplete for good cause, and that a plan has been agreed upon for completion of the work. - 2) It is the responsibility of the student to make up any incomplete work and have the instructor submit a grade change to the registrar. - 3) If this is not done in the subsequent semester, the incomplete automatically becomes an "F" in determining the grade point average. - c.
-Audit - 1) Although students enrolled for audit credit are not required to complete class assignments, regular class attendance is required. - 2) Excessive absence leads to failure to receive audit credit.
+(1) Trust and integrity are essential to all good relationships, including educational ones.
+This is particularly fundamental in a Christian institution.

+- (2) Although dishonesty is ultimately self-defeating and since the University is in the position of certifying work through granting grades and academic credit, the highest standard of integrity must be insisted upon. - (3) The professor assumes that all work is entirely that of the individual student and that any variation from that or assistance used must be clearly documented and explained. - (4) Since honesty is assumed, it is relatively easy for the student who chooses to be dishonest to take advantage of this.
+However, should this principle of intellectual responsibility be violated and come to light, the student receives an "F" for the course and faces possible suspension from the University.

+c.
+Incomplete

+- (1) The grade of "I" is given only after the student has established, before the end of the grading period, with the instructor, that his or her work is incomplete for good cause, and that a plan has been agreed upon for completion of the work. - (2) It is the responsibility of the student to make up any incomplete work and have the instructor submit a grade change to the registrar. - (3) If this is not done in the subsequent semester, the incomplete automatically becomes an "F" in determining the grade point average.

+d.
+Audit